paypal/skipto/index.md

 4. If you decide to reach the menu again, simply press the built-in access key (0 by default).
 See the notes on [Access keys](#access-keys) for More information on how to use them.

 ## Wow, how do I get it on my web site?
 If you are using Drupal or Wordpress, you are in great luck.
 We are providing plugins for both of these content management systems below.
+The SkipTo can also be downloaded from the [Drupal](https://drupal.org/project/SkipTo) and [Wordpress](http://wordpress.org/plugins/skip-to/) repositories.
 To sweeten your day even more, the GreaseMonkey script and Safari bookmarklet are also available.
 See the "downloads" section below for related links.
-By the way, this is a great chance to see the "SkipTo menu" in action!
+By the way, this page is a great chance to see the "SkipTo menu" in action!
+Did you find the menu at the top?

 ## What about plain JavaScript?
 All you need are either SkipTo.js or SkipTo.min.js from the "compiled/js" directory.
 Please note that SkipTo.min.js is a minified (a lighter version) of the script.